 I know I took a long time in delivering my promised tips on How to Score a FAM Trip.
-And I apologies for that.
-The problem is, I am one of those unskilled writers who need some inspiration, a fresh perspective perhaps, before they can pen down their thoughts.
+And I apologise for that.
+The problem is, I am one of those unskilled writers who need some inspiration, a fresh perspective perhaps before they can pen down their thoughts.
 And I got my inspiration just a couple of days few, hence I am writing.

 What inspiration, you asked?

 For my Europe backpacking trip, which is happening sometime between March and April, next year, Basel Tourism Board (in Switzerland) and German Tourism Board, have just confirmed that they’ll be supporting FootlooseDev, on his trip.
 Though they’re not paying me any money (I did not even ask for it), they’re offering a few days of free stay, transport, guided tour(s) and activities – in short, they’ll put a complete itinerary in place.
 Isn’t that awesome?